lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 A few people who are good at conjuring the 'other' uses are:

-1. *Quacks*: Promoting their method of treatment, wellness etc. *The doctors*
+- *Quacks*: Promoting their method of treatment, wellness etc. *The doctors*
-2. *Simple innocent beings*: Afraid, distressed by the hammer of 'science'.
+- *Simple innocent beings*: Afraid, distressed by the hammer of 'science'.
   *The patients*
-3. *Wannabe scientists*: Don't care much about the real thing if it serves the public image and the inner scientist. *Vectors of disease*
+- *Wannabe scientists*: Don't care much about the real thing if it serves the public image and the inner scientist. *Vectors of disease*

-The only people who are willing to listen fall in type 2.
+The only people who are willing to listen are the *innocent beings*.
 And they need access to real consolidated evidence.
 A truckload of evidence is used most of the time when you are not sure about whether any of them is right (independent of whether the thing is actually right or wrong).
 A gross misinterpretation of scientific method and communication.

 Consider the sources you are getting your information from.
 The sources which support one pseudo-science are, by design, going to support other